 We are excited to announce the publication of a new book, Boston’s South End

 .
-Written by our Executive Director Lauren Prescott, the book highlights SEHS’s rich collection of postcards and images to bring the history of the South End to life.
+Written by former Executive Director Lauren Prescott, the book highlights SEHS’s rich collection of postcards and images to bring the history of the South End to life.
 Click here

 to order your book today!